 What they’re likely experiencing is a continuation of the clitoris

-So even though scientists can’t find a distinct G-Spot, there does seem to be a growing feeling that the internal part of the clitoris could be playing a key role – for some women at least.
+So even though scientists can’t find a distinct G-Spot, it’s possible that the internal part of the clitoris could be playing a key role – for some women at least.

 Should we focus less on the G-Spot?

 Some experts, such as Dr. Kilchevsky, argue that there are problems with emphasizing the importance of a magic G-Spot.
-People might put too much focus on it, at the expense of an allover body experience, and making women feel pressured to experience an orgasm.
+People might put too much focus on it and make women feel pressured to experience an orgasm.

-It can make some women feel that there’s something wrong with them if they don’t seem to have a G-Spot.
-But as Jane Charmers, a lecturer in physiotherapy points out:
+It might make some women feel that there’s something wrong with them if they don’t seem to have a G-Spot.
+But as Jane Charmers, a lecturer in physiotherapy says: